An Exploration of Existential Depression also known as the dark night of the soul

 9. Avoid alcohol and drugs: Substance abuse can exacerbate symptoms of depression, anxiety, and overwhelm and create additional problems.
 This also supports the idea of you being present to experience yourself, your emotions and your thoughts.

-10. Using Human Design and Genekeys to identify where you are more prone to melancholy episodes, patterns and beliefs - This tool really helped in getting clear on the micro and macro, from a personal and cyclical perspective
+10. Using Human Design and Genekeys to identify where you are more prone to melancholy episodes, patterns and beliefs - This tool helped in getting clear on the micro and macro, from a personal and cyclical perspective

-I want to leave you with this extract from Syd Banks, a Mystic :
+I want to leave you with this extract from Syd Banks, a Mystic:

 Syd talked about life in terms of three principles – irreducible elements out of which everything in life is created.
 Here is a starting point to this deeper understanding of life, reality and the self.